 Parent Diversity Committee

 The mission of the Parent Diversity Committee (PDC) is to help create a safe, welcoming space for parents and the entire King community to embrace diversity at the School, and within our community.
 The goal of this committee is to serve as a liaison with the PA as a resource for parents, particularly those new to King.
-The PDC works with the Director of Diversity to engage the School on matters of difference, works together to tackle barriers, and embraces opportunities to enhance diversity.
+The PDC works to engage the School on matters of difference, works together to tackle barriers, and embraces opportunities to enhance diversity.
 The committee brings events to the King community, including: movie screenings, book readings and celebrations of the full spectrum of issues of difference, race and class, learning differences, non-traditional families, and gender equality.
 The PDC looks to become agents of change in many ways on issues of social justice and equality.
 King is a place for all parents.